ejsiron/Posher-V/Docs/Get-VMMacConflict.md

 PS C:\> Get-VMMacConflict -HostFile C:\hostnames.txt
 ```

-Reads host names from C:\hostnames.txt; it must be a single-column file of host names or all host names must be in the first column.
+Reads host names from C:\hostnames.txt; it must be header-less and either a single-column file of host names or all host names must be in the first column.
 VMs on these hosts are scanned for duplicate MAC addresses.

 ### Example 5: Import a host names file with a more complicated structure, scan the hosts for duplicate VM MAC addresses